dphfox/Fusion/docs/api-reference/animation/spring.md

 Overwrites the velocity of this spring.
 This does not have an immediate effect on the position of the spring.

-If the given value doesn't have the same type as the spring's current value, an error will be thrown.
+If the given value doesn't have the same type as the spring's current value, the velocity will snap instantly to the new value.

 ```Lua
 (newVelocity: T) -> ()